California Car Accident Laws

 Can I Recover Compensation After a Car Accident if I Was Uninsured?

 Under California Proposition 213, uninsured drivers are prohibited from recovering non-economic damages, such as pain and suffering, and punitive damages.
-According to the California Insurance Code, drivers must meet specific legal requirements for car insurance coverage, including minimum coverage mandates and proof of coverage.
+According to the California Insurance Code, drivers must meet specific legal requirements for car insurance coverage in California, including minimum coverage mandates and proof of coverage.
 However, uninsured accident victims may still be eligible to secure economic damages including medical expenses, lost wages, and property damage.
-This law is designed to motivate drivers to obtain insurance by limiting their ability to recover damages for the full extent of their losses.
-Additionally, underinsured motorist coverage is crucial as it provides financial assistance when involved in accidents with drivers who lack sufficient insurance to cover damages, even though it is not mandatory for drivers to purchase.

 However, there are several exceptions to Proposition 213, including the following: